 This strategy worked well for the graphic design marketplace Creative Market.
 As co-founder Aaron Epstein explains, they set up a simple landing page to collect email addresses a few months before they actually opened up the marketplace.
 They even used the initial list to convince providers to join by telling them they already had lots of interested people.

 How should such a list be built?
 Simply setting up a landing page with a signup form is not enough.
-To get people to actually visit the site, you need to do some initial marketing.
+To get people to actually visit the site, you need to do some initial marketing for growth.
 The strategies for finding your first customers are very similar to the ones for finding your first providers.
-You first need to understand who your potential early adopter customers are, and where they hang out—both online and offline.
+You first need to understand who your potential early adopter customers are and where they hang out—both online and offline.
 You can then think of the best ways to reach out to them.
 We will cover the most common strategies here.

 Your target customers may already be using a Facebook group or bulletin board to communicate.
 You should join the group and start participating in the discussions.
 Gradually, you can start mentioning your marketplace concept and asking for feedback.
 If you manage to attract some interest, direct them to your landing page to sign up for your email list.